Wisdomfe/Wisdomfe.github.io/about.md

 # About

 Wisdom is a start up based in Cortina d'Ampezzo (Italy).
 Our goal is to make the fintech space easily accessible to individuals and coorporate.
-Our knowledge and skills give us an edge in analyzing blockchain solutions and developing customized services for companies and investors.
+Our knowledge and skills give us an edge in analyzing crypto solutions and developing customized services for companies and investors.